Posted under Car Brakes

 #3 Your Vehicle Needs an Alignment

 A steering/suspension alignment helps ensure that the tires connect with the pavement at the proper angles.
-Over time, rough road conditions and other hazards can throw your car out of alignment, potentially leading to those bad vibrations in your steering wheel.
+Over time, rough road conditions and other hazards can throw your car out of alignment, potentially leading to bad vibrations in your steering wheel.

-Your vehicle may also be out of alignment if you notice it pulls to either the right or left when the steering wheel is in the straight-head position.
+Your vehicle may also be out of alignment if you notice it pulls to either the right or left when the steering wheel is in the straight-ahead position.
 Additionally, you’ll want to check your tires’ tread because misaligned vehicles often cause uneven tire wear.
 If you experience any of these issues, don’t delay!
 Visit your nearest Jiffy Lube service center, where a trained technician will help ensure your vehicle rides smoother and safer.

 #4 Brake Problems